 Mature Guernseys weigh approximately 1150 pounds.

-A cow’s diet consists of high quality grain and hay.
+A cow’s diet consists of high-quality grain and hay.
 Dairy cows are typically fed much more than beef cows due to the high amounts of energy that they need to produce milk.

-The dairy cow has a gestation of 9 months.
+A dairy cow has a gestation of 9 months.
 Newborn calves nurse once from their mother to receive the necessary colostrum (first milk) for good health.
 They are then removed to calf raising quarters.
 After calving, cows are usually milked for 305 days and then allowed to “dry up” for 60 days to prepare for their next calf.

 Cattle have the potential to live 10-12 years.